afischerdev/aftrack_resource/README.md

 And bring it back to the git server

 <pre>
-$ git git push origin master
+$ git push origin master
 </pre>

 When you are ready with changes please open a pull request in your repository to inform me.

-[Git](https://stackoverflow.com/questions/390381)  Pull new updates from original GitHub repository into forked GitHub repository
+[Git](https://stackoverflow.com/questions/390381):  Pull new updates from original GitHub repository into forked GitHub repository

 You could also send me a mail with a string.xml file